percouple/multiwatch-next/README.md

   npm --version

 ### Process
 No builds have been created yet, as this is still in the development stage.
-To run the development, git pull the repo, then run "npm run dev" to get the working model.
+To run the development, git pull the repo, run "npm i", then run "npm run dev" to get the working model.